 Q: Which technique gives the fastest relief when I feel overwhelmed?

-A: Deep breathing and short grounding mindfulness exercises work fastest—both can lower heart rate and reduce anxiety in one to five minutes.
+A: Deep breathing and short grounding mindfulness exercises are fastest—both can lower heart rate and reduce anxiety in one to five minutes.

 Q: How do I make these practices stick with a busy schedule?